Take Action with Pain Management Tools

-JOIN an online support group.
+JOIN an online support group

 Do your research and find the best one for you.
 Here’s detailed information on support groups.

-LEARN how to play a musical instrument (keep it simple).
+LEARN how to play a musical instrument

-LISTEN to how you speak to others about your pain.
+LISTEN to how you speak to others

+Listen to how you speak to others about your disease.
 “Never own a disease.
 Reduce the amount of time you talk about it.
 Refuse to allow illness a place in your consciousness.”
 RawforBeauty.com

 It’s fine to talk to your few confidants about how you are really doing.
 The idea is not to broadcast all the nitty-gritty details to everyone you come into contact with.
 Learn a new Be aware of the words you speak when those outside of your inner circle ask about you.

-LISTEN to uplifting and/or funny podcasts.
+LISTEN to uplifting and/or funny podcast

-LOOK at items daily that make you smile.
+LOOK at items daily that make you smile

 You might be surprised if you share space that others don’t even notice the wee additions to your home.